JoShobande/front-end-mentor-one/README.md

     - Semantic HTML5 markup
     - Flexbox
+    - Grid
     - Mobile-first workflow

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

-I started to learn how to use semantic HTML more efficiently rather than 'throwing' div tags everywhere.
+I learnt how to use semantic HTML more efficiently rather than 'throwing' div tags everywhere.
 Searching or researching for the best tags to use is not something i usually do, but in this project, i paid attention to using the best tags for the job and i will start to apply this to other projects i work on moving forward.
-I also never really learnt the BEM method of naming my CSS classes so i started to learn that and be more concious is making sure my CSS classes are named according to the BEM standard and are readable.
+I also never really learnt the BEM method of naming my CSS classes so i started learning that and I also made the conscious effort to name my CSS classes according to the BEM standards.
-I encountered a chaallenge in one of the sections. i name it statistcs. i had a chanllenge with aliging the little images with the number text below it. i solved it by giving it a margin right. there is probably a clearner solution to this but well, for now, that's the solution i used.
+I encountered a chaallenge in one of the sections named statistcs. i had a chanllenge with aliging the little images with the number text below it. i solved it by giving it a margin right. there is probably a clearner solution to this but well, for now, that's the solution i used.

 i made efficient use of grid in this project especially an aspect of grid called grid template areas. a snippet of code is shown below